-I’ve been to Norway several times and still believe that the best time to visit Norway is January.
+We have been to Norway several times and still believe that the best time to visit Norway is January.

 The first time I visited was during winter while living in New York; I figured if I was going to be cold somewhere in January it may as well be Scandinavia, right?
+The second time I visited was summer and then the last time we went, we went together to experience Norway in all its glory during winter once again.

 1. Magical Snowy Scenery is Plentiful

-We saw breath-taking scenery like this everywhere we went, not just at the outdoor museum when we went to visit Norway.
+We saw breathtaking scenery like this everywhere we went, not just at the outdoor museum when we went to visit Norway.

 2. There are Less Tourists during Winter in Most of Norway

 During summer there are tons of tourists no matter where you go.
-The weather’s nice, people are flocking to the region and of course the country’s residents are out and about soaking up the sunshine and green grass covering the ground.
+The weather’s nice, people are flocking to the region and of course, the country’s residents are out and about soaking up the sunshine and green grass covering the ground.
 But I felt like I had the place to myself in winter.

 The photo below was taken at the Royal Palace in Oslo during the afternoon with only four other people in sight.
 (It’s darker in the afternoons there because the days are shorter in January.)
 The photo pictured above, of the stave church, would make you think we had the museum to ourselves.
 We pretty much did.

 The only area that experiences peak season during winter is in the Arctic Circle, in an area like Tromso.
 There are plenty of fun winter sports to do in this northern city in Norway.
-The northern lights and winter excursions, like whale watching, being two great Tromso excursion options.
+The northern lights and winter excursions, like whale watching, are two great Tromso excursion options.

 Oslo, Norway in January brings a sunrise time about 9:15am and sunset around 3:30pm.
 (Depending on when you visit Norway, there may not be any daylight in some cities like Tromso and Kirkenes, due to their location in the Arctic Circle.)